D0dzs/D0dzs/README.md

 # Hi there 👋
 ### My name is Dodzs (this is my aka name actually) I really like coding that's why I chosen software enginieer profession.
-I hope you like my GitHub page if you have anny ideas let me know!
+I hope you like my GitHub page if you have any ideas let me know!
 ##### Have a nice day tho! ^^

 ![My stats on GitHub](https://github-readme-stats.vercel.app/api?username=D0dzs&show_icons=true&theme=tokyonight)